 This example below of complete self-evaluation is similar to the SECAM defined Security assurance process in the figure 4.7-1 except that the vendor conducts all the phases of evaluation.

+Figure 4.7-1: Complete self-evaluation of a 3GPP virtualized network product (e.g. vAMF (AMF VNF) from vendor X)

+Evaluation results are checked by operators and dispute on evaluation results is resolved by the SECAM Accreditation Body.

 4.8 Operator security acceptance decision for 3GPP virtualized network products

 In clause 4.7 of TR 33.916 [2], it was proposed that for the evaluation result of the network products, the operator decides the security acceptance through examining the network product, the security compliance testing, the basic vulnerability testing analysis reports, the self-declaration as well as the optional evidence of accreditation from the SECAM Accreditation Body.
 In addition, operator security acceptance decision in clause 4.7 of TR 33.916 [2] is general process.
 So, operator security acceptance decision for type 1 of 3GPP virtualized network products is the same as those for 3GPP physical network products, i.e. operator examines the ultimate outputs of the evaluation, the self-declaration and decides if the results are sufficient according to its internal policies, etc.